Henz0000/Apple-Terms-of-Use-Page/README.md

 # Apple-Terms-of-Use-Page
-In this HTML project, I was able to create Apple's Terms page using VSC code
+In this HTML project, created Apple's Terms page using VSC code